Melanie Blackman, Program Coordinator

 Roger is a magna cum laude and honors program graduate of Southwest Texas State University in San Marcos, Texas.
 He began participating in archaeological field research with the Center for Big Bend Studies in 2001 and assumed a staff position with the CBBS in 2007.
 Roger is involved in various projects which range from field survey to archaeological excavation, with a special interest in the rock art of the Trans-Pecos and the surrounding area.

-Andy Cloud, Director
+Andy Cloud, Project Archaeologist

 David Keller, Senior Project Archaeologist

 David W. Keller earned a B.A. in History and Psychology at Texas Tech University and an M.A. in Environmental History from the University of Montana.
 He has taught field courses for the University of Montana and San Francisco State University and conducted archeological and historical research in Montana and the Big Bend region of Texas.
 His book, Below the Escondido Rim: A History of the O2 Ranch in the Texas Big Bend, was published in the summer of 2005.
 He is presently project archaeologist for the Big Bend National Park project and has recently completed his new book, In the Shadow of the Chinatis: A History of Pinto Canyon in the Big Bend.